 Example Sentence:

-• Moreover, the school’s inclusive environment allows students of all abilities to thrive, supporting each individual’s needs and potential.
+- Moreover, the school’s inclusive environment allows students of all abilities to thrive, with support that matches individual needs.

-• Finally, the nonprofit’s mission is to create an inclusive society, where everyone, regardless of race or gender, has a voice and a chance to succeed.
+- Finally, the nonprofit’s mission is to create an inclusive society, where everyone has a voice and a fair chance to succeed.

 Inclusive Synonyms: